eacardenase/eacardenase.github.io/_posts/2025-03-28-uikit-with-objective-c-setup-ios-18.md

 With our `Main.storyboard` gone, it's time to also remove its references within the project.

 Select the project and go to the **_Build Settings_**.
-Under the Info.list Values section, select and delete the property named _UIKit Main Storyboard File Base Name_, just like shown in the following image:
+Under the Info.plist Values section, select and delete the property named _UIKit Main Storyboard File Base Name_, just like shown in the following image:

 ![XCode Project](assets/img/objc-setup-2.png)